 It is important to use a meat thermometer to check the internal temperature of pork to ensure it is safely cooked.
 Insert the thermometer into the thickest part of the meat, away from bone and fat.

-See also How to cook bluegill fish
+See also How long to cook filet mignon on griddle

 Using a Meat Thermometer to Test Pork